ICC - International Certificate for Pleasure Boat Operators

-In accordance with UNECE Resolution 40 (Revision 4), citizens and residents of countries (listed below), that are signatories to Resolution 40, will be obliged to obtain an ICC from their own national issuing authority and not from IYT (with the exception of the United Kingdom and Latvia, see below).
+In accordance with UNECE Resolution 40 (Revision 4), citizens and residents of countries, that are signatories to Resolution 40, will be obliged to obtain an ICC from their own national issuing authority and not from IYT (with the exception of the United Kingdom and Latvia).
 The only exception for IYT to issue ICCs to citizens of these countries, is if the applicant can provide proof of residency* in a country not on this list.
 The list of UNECE resolution 40 signatories is available upon request.

-For example: an Austrian National living in Spain or Greece that can provide “proof of residency” in Spain or Greece would be allowed to receive an ICC from IYT.
+An Austrian National living in U.A.E., Spain or Greece that can provide “proof of residency” in U.A.E., Spain or Greece, would be allowed to receive an ICC from IYT.

 Property tax bill